matze-dd/Tex2txt/README.md

 Currently, it is mainly structured by comments, and it mixes definitions of variables and functions with statements that actually perform text replacement operations.
-Moreover, it uses many global variables without clear naming convention.
+Moreover, it uses many global variables without clear naming convention, and some of them are even manipulated by the central module function.
 In section [Remarks on implementation](#remarks-on-implementation), some general techniques and problems are addressed.